 Intended Audience: , Early Career

-Adult and pediatric endocrine fellows worldwide that are interested in improving T1D care and management are encouraged to return for updates in the fall for details on how to apply for the 2019 conference.
+Adult and pediatric endocrine fellows worldwide that are interested in improving T1D care and management are encouraged to apply.

 - Obtained an MD or DO degree, or equivalent

-- A letter of recommendation from the fellow's Program Director is required
+- Provide a letter of recommendation from the applicant’s Program Director

 Irl B. Hirsch, MD